 When a loved one has Alzheimer’s disease or a form of dementia, families sometimes make the very difficult decision to move them to a memory care assisted living community.
 Most families understand that once their aging family member has made the transition, this supportive environment will offer them safety and security.
-A specialty memory care program like Heartland Village that helps to support their current abilities and honors their life history allows each resident to enjoy their best quality of life.
+A specialty memory care program like Chronicles that helps to support their current abilities and honors their life history allows each resident to enjoy their best quality of life.
 But the very idea of helping a loved one with Alzheimer’s make the transition from home to a senior living community often creates high anxiety for family caregivers.

 Making a Smooth Transition to a Memory Care Community